7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Manage-And-Implement-Storage-In-Azure/Azure-Administration-Files-And-File-Sync.md

 #  Azure Administration - Files (File Shares)

-File share in cloud, a centralized server for storage allowing for multiple connections (mounting) with either SMB or NFS.
+[Azure Files](https://learn.microsoft.com/en-us/azure/storage/files/storage-files-introduction) offers shared storage for applications by using the industry standard [Server Message Block protocol](https://msdn.microsoft.com/library/windows/desktop/aa365233.aspx).
+SMB File share in cloud, a centralised storage allowing for multiple connections (mounting) with either SMB or NFS.

 Azure Files uses:
 - Replacement or supplement for Network Attach Storage NAS
-- Lift-and-Shift - Classic or Hybird Lifes
+- Lift-and-Shift - Classic or Hybrid
 - Simplify cloud development
 	- Shared application settings
 	- Diagnostic share - logs to file share
 	- Dev/Test/Debug - Quick sharing of tooling
-- Containerization - to persist stateful containers
+- Containerisation - to persist stateful containers
-- Diagnostic logs, metrics, and crash dumps can be written to a file share and processed or analyzed later.
+- Diagnostic logs, metrics, and crash dumps can be written to a file share and processed or analysed later.
 - Configuration files can be stored on a file share and accessed from multiple virtual machines.

 Azure files instead of File Shares server